 Among the benefits of assuming a position with the Office of Chief Counsel is the opportunity to excel in a work culture that is more than the sum of its parts.
 Here, you will find a commitment to provide a balance to your working and personal life...and the ability to offer many benefits that are every bit as competitive as those available at leading private sector firms.
 In fact, more often than not, our benefits exceed private sector offerings.

+For instance, consider the following:

 Salary at Entry Level

-For instance, consider the following:

 Appointments under the Honors Program are made at a GS 11, Step 8 for J.D. applicants and a GS 12, Step 4 for LL.M. applicants (see enclosed salary table).

+Promotion Policy

-Promotion Policy Attorneys appointed at GS 11 or GS 12 are eligible for promotion to the next higher grade annually.
+Attorneys appointed at GS 11 or GS 12 are eligible for promotion to the next higher grade annually.
 A GS 14 represents the level that can be reached via annual promotion.
 Promotion to higher grades is competitive.

+Locality Pay

-Locality Pay Locality pay is reviewed and adjusted on a regular basis dependent on local labor market conditions.
-Awards Program The Office of Chief Counsel has a generous awards program.
+Locality pay is reviewed and adjusted on a regular basis dependent on local labor market conditions.

+Awards Program

+The Office of Chief Counsel has a generous awards program.
 Employees may receive cash awards for superior performance or special achievements.

+Leave Program

-Leave Program You will start out by earning four hours of annual leave and four hours of sick leave every two weeks.
+You will start out by earning four hours of annual leave and four hours of sick leave every two weeks.

 After three years, you will earn six hours of annual leave every two weeks.
 After 15 years, you will earn eight hours of annual leave every two weeks.
 In addition, the government-wide leave program allows you to donate your annual leave for use by other Federal employees and to request the use of donated leave if you face a personal medical emergency.
-Absences due to maternity/paternity reasons are generally approved for periods between four and six months.
+Absences due to maternity/patemity reasons are generally approved for periods between four and six months.
 An employee may use a combination of sick leave, annual leave, and leave without pay to cover this absence.

-Flexible Work Schedules You may be able to take advantage of flexible or compressed work schedules.
+Flexible Work Schedules

+You may be able to take advantage of flexible or compressed work schedules.
 You may also elect to earn credit hours.
 Once earned, employees can use credit hours to be absent from work for short periods of time for personal reasons.

-Holiday Leave "[A] few early years at the IRS is a big boost to a tax lawyer's career."
+Holiday Leave

 There are ten paid holidays annually.
+The

-The President of the United States may also declare other holidays in recognition of special events. - The Wall Street Journal, October 10, 2006.
+President of the United States may also declare other holidays in recognition of special events.

+Retirement Plan

-Retirement Plan The Federal Employees' Retirement System provides a basic government pension, social security coverage, and a thrift savings plan which is similar to a private sector 401(k) plan.
+The Federal Employees' Retirement System provides a basic government pension, social security coverage, and a thrift savings plan which is similar to a private sector 401(k) plan.
 The government matches up to 5% of the employees' salary to the thrift savings plan.

+Insurance Plans

-Insurance Plans Employees can choose from a variety of health insurance plans and the government pays a substantial portion of the cost.
-Group-term life insurance, longterm care insurance, vision, and dental plans are also available.
+Employees can choose from a variety of health insurance plans and the government pays a substantial portion of the cost.
+Group-term life insurance, long-term care insurance, vision, and dental plans are also available.
 In addition, flexible spending accounts for health care and for dependent care expenses are available to employees.